 - No manufacturing, mining or hazardous work

-- No more than 3 hours on a school day, 18 hours in a school week, 8 hours on a non-school day, or 40 hours in a non-school week
+- No more than three hours on a school day, 18 hours in a school week, eight hours on a non-school day, or 40 hours in a non-school week

-- No working before 7 a.m. or after 7 p.m., except in the summer (defined as June 1 through Labor Day) when your age group may work until 9 p.m.
+- No working before 7 a.m. or after 7 p.m., except in the summer (defined as June 1 through Labor Day), when teens in your age group may work until 9 p.m.

-- Students in a Work Experience and Career Exploration Program (WECEP) may work up to 23 hours in school weeks and 3 hours on school days (including during school hours)
+- Students in a Work Experience and Career Exploration Program (WECEP) may work up to 23 hours in school weeks and three hours on school days (including during school hours)

 State regulations vary.
 For a complete list, go to the U.S. Department of Labor and choose your state.

 What sort of work can 14-year-olds and 15-year-olds do?

 If you have a theatrical side, you’re in luck!
 People of any age may perform in radio, TV, movie or theater.
 Depending on your view, this next bit may be good or bad: Your parents can have you work in their small business (as long as it does not fall into the above forbidden categories).